schuellerf/pr-best-practices/get_pull_requests.md

                             [--repo REPO] [--author AUTHOR]
                             [--dry-run | --no-dry-run] [--help-md]
 ```
+Small script to return all pull requests for a given organisation, repository
+and assignee

 # Options
 ```
   -h, --help            show this help message and exit